lionheart/bottlenose/README.md

 ## Support Bottlenose!

-Bottlenose is free software, so it's free for you to use, but donations are very welcome.
+Bottlenose is free for you to use, but donations are very welcome.
 If bottlenose has ever helped you out on a project or saved you time, please consider sending a donation. :heart:

 <a href="https://paypal.me/lionheartsw">Donate with PayPal</a>